Nvidia unveils GeForce RTX graphics chips for real-time ray tracing games

 This means that current games are going to run faster, and it also means that new kinds of games with real-time ray tracing will be able to deliver movie-like effects in 4K resolution.

 The techniques include ambient occlusion, subsurface scattering, and many others that are captured in real-time ray tracing.
-The first paper on ray tracing was published by Turner Whitted in 1979.
+Turner Whitted published the first paper on ray tracing in 1979.
 It took 1.5 hours a $1 million VAX computer to render a rudimentary ray tracing image at that time.

 Graphics processing units, or GPUs, have been moving forward since 1990 at a rate of improvement of 10 times the rate of Moore’s Law (doubling every two years), Huang said.
 It would take another 10 years to get from teraflops to petaflops in performance based on Moore’s Law advances.